tramchamploo/buffer-slayer/README.md

 * `DropTail`: drops the youngest element
 * `DropBuffer`: drops all the buffered elements
 * `DropNew`: drops the new element
+* `Block`: block offer thread, this can be used as a simple back-pressure strategy
 * `Fail`: throws an exception

 Strategies above are inspired by Akka stream.